Lahaul & Spiti- The Land of Unique Festivals

 Ghantal Festival.
 This festival is held in Guru Ghantal monastery of Lahaul, on the full moon night in June.

-Devil Burning Festival at the Kyi Monastery, Spiti there is an This unusual celebration occurs in late June or early July in Kyi Monastery in Spiti valley.
+Devil Burning Festival.
+At the Kyi Monastery in Spiti valley, the unusual celebration occurs in late June or early July.

 © 2014 Sanjay Sharma